 Introduction

-A modern-day fixture of commerce and transportation in Canada, the Canadian Pacific Railway’s beginnings as the country’s first transcontinental railway have been told and retold by numerous authors in a variety of mediums.
+A modern-day fixture of commerce and transportation in Canada, the Canadian Pacific Railway’s beginnings as the country’s first transcontinental railway have been retold by countless authors and creators in a variety of mediums.
 While the construction of the railway through the Rocky Mountains often gets most of the limelight, Canadian Pacific’s early history in southern Ontario is somewhat overlooked by comparison.
 Through support from the federal government, the Canadian Pacific Railway was able to slice through the province and effectively end the monopoly of the long-established Grand Trunk Railway in the process.
 Canadian Pacific’s presence in Toronto would grow rapidly in the following years, fomenting a vicious rivalry with the Grand Trunk that would continue under its successor Canadian National.
 In more recent years, Canadian Pacific would hand off their remaining passenger service to federally-run VIA Rail, joining other Class I railways in North America in focusing their efforts entirely on freight service.
 It was announced in 2021 that Canadian Pacific intended to merge with the Kansas City Southern Railway and its Mexican subsidiary, Kansas City Southern de Mexico.
 The company rebranded as Canadian Pacific Kansas City (CPKC) in 2023 shortly after the merger, marking the most significant change in Canadian Pacific’s corporate identity since its formation.

 A False Start

 On July 1st, 1867, the British North America Act went into effect.
-The British colonies of Nova Scotia, New Brunswick, and the Province of Canada were merged into the Dominion of Canada, marking Canada’s confederation.
+The British colonies of Nova Scotia, New Brunswick, and the Province of Canada were merged into the Dominion of Canada – a semi-autonomous dominion of the British Empire.
 Over the previous decade and a half, railways had only just begun to establish themselves within Canadian territory.
 However, this statement alone somewhat undersells the achievements made by Canadian railways up to that point.
 During the same period, the Grand Trunk Railway of Canada had briefly attained the title of the longest railway in the world.
 The viability of railways in Canada was becoming increasingly apparent, but it would be another few years until talk of a transcontinental railway began.
 In 1870, the colony of British Columbia sent its stipulations for joining Canada, one of which was the construction of a transcontinental railway to connect it with the rest of the country.
 John A. Macdonald’s government initially approached the Grand Trunk Railway to extend westward to the pacific coast.
 This was already an idea held by Edward Watkin, president of the Grand Trunk from 1862 to 1869.
 He was ousted from the company due to widespread internal opposition to this idea, and the Grand Trunk ultimately turned the government down.
 At the same time, Scottish-Canadian entrepreneur Hugh Allan sought to throw his hat into the ring.
 For his reputation with other successful business ventures in North America and for less scrupulous reasons that will soon be apparent, Allan ultimately won the contract to build the transcontinental railway.
 British Columbia officially joined Canada on July 20th, 1871, and Allan incorporated his Canadian Pacific Railway Company in June 1872.

 The transcontinental railway was to ultimately avoid Toronto entirely, as Montreal was the most populous city in Canada at the time.
 Where Toronto relates to the transcontinental railway is with an entirely different company, the Ontario & Quebec Railway.
 It was chartered on April 14th, 1871 by Henry John Hubertus and Harry Abbott among others, but Hugh Allan would come to own 50% of the company’s shares.
 Its route was to connect Toronto with the newly established federal capital of Ottawa, passing through the communities of Peterborough, Madoc, and Carleton Place along the way.
 Presumably, Hugh Allan’s interest in this company was to connect it with his transcontinental railway.
 This would allow him to directly compete with the Grand Trunk and establish a foothold in southern Ontario while construction of his Canadian Pacific Railway was ongoing.
 The route of the Ontario & Quebec was surveyed by civil engineer George A. Keefer in March 1872, and his report contained numerous recommendations and predictions.
 Some, like his prediction that the line might soon require an additional main track to handle the expected volume of train traffic, would prove startlingly accurate.
-He also commented on the difficulties of reaching downtown Toronto, suggesting that the railway should enter the Esplanade at Palace Street – which would finally be acted upon two decades later.
+He also commented on the difficulties of reaching downtown Toronto, suggesting that the railway should enter the Esplanade at Palace Street – which would ultimately be acted upon two decades later.
 By 1873, the Ontario & Quebec’s proposed route had greatly expanded to include a branch from the Port Perry area to the shore of Lake Huron at Goderich Harbour.
 It would cross the Northern Railway of Canada in Newmarket and pass through the communities of Uxbridge and Orangeville.
-This expansion was extensively hyped up by the railway’s promoters, and an 1873 issue of the Guelph Evening Mercury reported that “[The Ontario & Quebec Railway] will be of the greatest benefit to [the] whole Province of Ontario”.
-The Huron Signal similarly cheered “Hurrah for the Goderich Extension of the Ontario & Quebec Road” in a headline from one of their issues.
-Unfortunately, it would soon appear that the celebration was premature.
+This expansion was extensively hyped up by the railway’s promoters, and an 1873 edition of the Guelph Evening Mercury reported that “[The Ontario & Quebec Railway] will be of the greatest benefit to [the] whole Province of Ontario”.
+The Huron Signal similarly cheered “Hurrah for the Goderich Extension of the Ontario & Quebec Road” in a headline from one of their editions.
+Unfortunately, the celebration was premature.

 On April 2nd, 1873, Liberal Party politician Lucius Seth Huntington exposed a large donation made by Hugh Allan to Prime Minister John A. Macdonald to secure his contract for the transcontinental railway.
 The so-called Pacific Scandal led to Macdonald’s resignation on November 5th of that year and the end of Hugh Allan’s Canadian Pacific Railway.
 Promotion of the Ontario & Quebec Railway continued into December of that year in spite of the scandal, but most mention of it dries up by the following month and the charter fell dormant as the Panic of 1873 took hold.
 Local business interests from Peterborough led by W. H. Scott formed the Huron & Quebec Railway in 1874 to run nearly the exact same route as the Ontario & Quebec.
 The company raised money from the communities it intended to pass through, but bad press soon befell the reputations of those involved.
 A pamphlet was published in Carleton Place accusing the Huron & Ottawa of corruption, referring to one of Scott’s associates as a “railway lunatic” and a “trickster”.
 The company’s name was changed shortly thereafter to the Toronto & Ottawa Railway, and a short stretch near Tweed was prepared for the construction of bridges and tracks that would ultimately never be put into place.